Theme - Primal Terrors

 - Minion units in this army can include attachments.

-- For every 20 points spent on Legion units in this army, you can add one Hellmouth unit, or one Blighted Ogrun CA, or one medium-based Blighted Ogrun solo free of cost.
+- For every full 20 points of Blighted Ogrun and Rotwing models/units in this army, you can add one Hellmouth unit, one Blighted Ogrun CA, or one medium-based Blighted Ogrun solo to the army free of cost.

 - Free models don't count towards the 20 points.

-- Blighted Ogrun Warmonger units gain Vengeance.
+- Blighted Ogrun Warmongers and Blighted Ogrun Warspears units gain Vengeance.
 (Vengeance - During your Maintenance Phase, if one or more models in a unit with Vengeance were damaged by enemy attacks during the last round, each model in the unit can advance 3" and make one basic melee attack.)

 - You get +2" deployment

 - Gained new models: Ammok the Truthbearer, Anamag the Doom Feaster, Blighted Rotwings, Chosen of Everblight, Golab, a CA for the Blighted Ogrun Warmongers,

 - Second benefit changed to only count blighted ogrun and rotwing units and solos (it used to be any unit).